afisher/ash.fish/src/resume.md

 # Ashley Fisher

 <div class="f4">
-An experienced software engineer with a love for frontend.
-Pragmatic, ambitious, communicative, and fun to work with.
+A software engineer of 10+ years with a love for frontend.
+Pragmatic, communicative, and fun to work with.
 </div>

 <hr class="print-only" />